jdeolive/suite/docs/usermanual/source/introduction/sampledata.rst

      - Jan 2001
      - GeoTIFF

-The Medford layers have a declared :term:`SRS` (the projection GeoServer publishes the layer with) of EPSG:4326 and bounding boxes within the range ``-122.904, 42.231, -123.042, 42.438``.
-For further information, please refer to the acknowledgements.txt file in the OpenGeo Suite :file:`<installation_folder>/data_dir/data/medford` directory.

 .. figure:: img/medford.png

    *Medford zoning data viewed in GeoExplorer*

+The Medford layers are in a geographic projection (EPSG:4326) with an approximate spatial extent of ``-122.904, 42.231, -123.042, 42.438`` (west, south, east, north).

+.. _sampledata.world:

 World
 -----

+A variety of world wide datasets compiled from a number of sources.

+.. note::  This data does not ship with OpenGeo Suite by default and must be `downloaded <http://data.opengeo.org/world.zip>`_ separately.
+To install the data unpack it into the root of the GeoServer data directory.

+.. note:: The world data bundle contains styles that require the GeoServer WPS extensions.

-The OpenGeo Suite provides a number of world layers including:
+The world layers include:

 .. list-table::
    :widths: 10 10 7